woman smiling by st hildas east history board east london

 As a volunteer, you would assist in regular activities with a vibrant group of local women.
 Sessions include cooking, arts, sewing, and various talks throughout the year.
 You can also help organise events such as fundraisers, International Women’s Day celebrations, and training sessions.

-Volunteers are needed to work on social education programmes with our young people.
-This can be with girls and boys only or a mixed group setting.
+We also provide half term activities and a variety of youth development programmes throughout the year.
 You can develop skills in conflict resolution, peer support, and youth work.
 Some of our former young service users are now volunteers themselves and help design and lead sessions.

 Family Learning Under 5’s Stay and Play

 As a volunteer, you would work with pre-school children aged 0-4 years, assisting in play sessions.
 You can gain childcare skills and develop an understanding of child development.
-We currently only accept volunteers who have, or are studying towards, a childcare qualification.
+We welcome individuals who are studying towards a childcare qualification, as well as those who would like to gain experience within the childcare sector.

 Reception and Administration